jeremyglebe/jeremyglebe.github.io/CV/README.md

 ## Education
 ### Summary
 I hold a Bachelor of Science in Computer Science from Midwestern State University.
-This year I will be obtaining a M.S. degree in Computer Science from the University of North Texas.
+I am also working on a M.S. degree in Computer Science from the University of North Texas.

 ### Details
 **University of North Texas, Denton, TX.
 September 2020 - Present**